DFranzen/WiKeyBow/README.md

 ```
 In this example, all parts of the response except `{"state": {"on": " ... "}}` are ignored.

+Another method to avoid comparing the whole result string is to specify `"compare": "in"` within the `state_req`-Block.
+With this setting, the state is evaluated to `ON` if the result-string contains the string provided as `stateON`.

 ### Button-action
 Finally the action for each button press needs to be specified in the block `keydown`.
 It contains `url`, `method`, `header` and `body`.
 The values `url` and `body` can either be specified constantly as `body` / `url` or state-dependent as `bodyON` / `urlON` (values in case the device is currently ON) and `bodyOFF` / `urlOFF` (value in case the device id currently OFF).
 All combinations are possible.
 If a dependent value is specified, the state of the devce is evaluated first.
 If the result is ON, a value with suffix ON will be used, otherwise the value with the suffix OFF is used.
 The value for `method` specifies which http verb is being used.
 If not provided PUT is assumed.
 The empty object {} is assumed for `body` and `header`, if not provided.
 Example: